salsiy/bohobot/content/posts/tech-logs/part-3-automating-releases-release-please.md

 ## Configuring Release Please in a Monorepo

-We often keep multiple modules in one repository (a Monorepo).
+I often keep multiple modules in one repository (a Monorepo).
 A change to the VPC module should not trigger a release for the RDS module.

 Release Please uses a **Manifest-Driven** approach to handle this.